 How is the parking expiation issued?

-A parking expiation can be physically handed to the driver, secured on the blade of the vehicle windscreen wiper, or it can be sent by mail to the registered address of the vehicle.
+A parking expiation can be physically handed to the driver, secured on the blade of the vehicle windscreen wiper, or can be sent by mail to the registered address of the vehicle.

 Parking and Australian road rules

 View the Australian Road Rules